Recovering from skiing injuries

 Sadly, COVID-19 ended my season prematurely, as it did for us all.
 I can honestly attest that, without CARV, I don't believe I would have ever regained my skiing mojo, ever!

 "I started using Carv in January 2020 and consider it the single most important tool in my ski injury rehabilitation."

-Part of the challenge of recovering from skiing injuries is the hesistancy and caution that creeps into your technique - making it harder to get in control of the skis.
-Carv's drills have been specifically designed to re-engineer the learning process around instant feedback.
+Part of the challenge of recovering from skiing injuries is the hesitancy and caution that creeps into your technique - making it harder to get in control of the skis.
+Carv's 4 modes have been specifically designed to re-engineer the learning process around instant feedback.

 Written by: Dr. S. Gerald Hann

 I am proud that I have worked for almost 30 years as a clinical psychologist and have been skiing for 35 years.
 That should tell you each pursuit is an equal passion, and I am conflicted (in a good way) as to which makes me happiest.